 Kedartal Trek is one of the highest treks that take you to an altitude of 4780 ft meters.
-Experienced trekkers can take this trek as it is graded “3” with difficult level participation.
-The trek takes you through steep and slant rocks- the 8-kilometer long Spider Wall trail, Gila Pahar zone, snow, moraines, and glaciers.
-The trek can finish in around 4 days with a trekking distance of 38 kilometers.
+The trek takes you through steep and slant rocks- the 8 kilometer long Spider Wall trail, Gila Pahar zone, snow, moraines, and glaciers.
 The nearest railway head to the trek is Rishikesh at 234 kilometers.
 Jolly Grant airport is the nearest one at 250 kilometers.
-The railway station airport offers accessibility across major Indian cities.
 The best season to experience the breathtaking trek is around Autumn from mid-September to mid-October.
 You will find snow every time as this place witnesses heavy snowfall even in summers with the Kedartal lake being frozen.

 Maximum altitude- 15,583 ft.